viperthapa/viperthapa/README.md

 ✨  More Info
-- 🏛 currently working as a software engineer in Leapfrog Technology
+- 🏛 Worked as a software engineer in Leapfrog Technology
 - 📟 Five years of working experience in software development
 - ❤️ learning and research enthusiastic